 Mapex MPX Maple Review

 The Mapex MPX Series is Mapex’s entry-level line of snare drums.
 Although they’re inexpensive, they’re a lot better sounding than the snare drums that come with full entry-level kits.
-The Mapex MPX Maple snare is one of my favorites, as it has a surprisingly good tone for such an affordable snare drum.

-The snare sounds a bit better in higher tunings than it does in lower ones, so keep that in mind if you decide to get it.
-Also, the snare wires here aren’t as responsive.
-You can swap those out to improve the overall quality of the snare, though.
+I think this snare sounds a bit better in higher tunings than it does in lower ones, so keep that in mind if you decide to get it.

 This is an excellent snare drum for beginner drummers.
 It’s one of the most affordable maple snares on the market, making it a great choice to go with.